HomeBioConcertsVaultAudio/VideoLinxPhoto GalleryContact

 By: Eric Kinkel

-Many years ago on a hot July night I went to see a Ted Nugent concert at the Poplar Creek Music Theatre in Hoffman Estates, Illinois, along with Ted Nugent's mother, Ma Nugent, and my girlfriend at the time, Lynn .
+Many years ago on a hot July night I went to see a Ted Nugent concert at the Poplar Creek Music Theatre in Hoffman Estates, Illinois, along with Ted Nugent's mother, Ma Nugent, and my girlfriend at the time, Lynn.
 We picked up Ma and went to grab a bite to eat at a local restaurant.
 On the way there we heard a news radio broadcast announce that Ted's $60,000 Ford Bronco had been stolen from his Michigan ranch.
 Distraught over the pending outcome, we were in a hurry to get to the show to meet with Ted to find out what he knew of the developing disaster.
-Arriving on time we quickly headed backstage where Ted revealed that he already knew about the tragedy and that he had Michigan "militia," as he put it, “out looking for the treasured custom all-terrain mud swamp vehicle."
+Arriving on time we quickly headed backstage where Ted revealed that he already knew about the stolen vehicle and that his Michigan law enforcement friends were helping locate the missing truck, he said:“ they are out looking for the treasured custom all-terrain mud swamp vehicle."
 Not much else was said after that.
 The show was to stampede on!

 We retired to our audience seats where Ma handed Lynn and I each a set of ear plugs; regretfully I turned them down, though Lynn accepted them graciously.
-The night air was warm and the crowd was anxiously anticipating the arrival of Ted to the stage, though we had to have to suffer through opening acts Yngwie Malmsteen, and, at the time, a relatively unknown Jon Bon Jovi.
+The night air was warm and the crowd was anxiously anticipating the arrival of Ted to the stage, though we had to suffer the opening acts Yngwie Malmsteen, playing along with 'tapes' of a band, and at the time, a relatively unknown Jon Bon Jovi.

-As the moments ticked down to the pending arrival of Ted Nugent to the stage I prepared Lynn for what she was about to see.
+As the moments ticked down to the pending arrival of Ted to the stage I prepared Lynn for what she was about to see.
 She had no idea what Ted's shows were like, or that his music created a flutter, even within the calmest of hearts.
-She was, after all, a vegetarian, and already had a preconceived notion of what she thought Ted was all about, though she held her tongue for the night out of respect for my friendship with Ma.
+She was, after all, a vegetarian, and already had a preconceived notion of what she thought he and his music was all about.

 The lights went down and a scorching guitar solo began to scream from the massive P.A. system of the Poplar Creek Music Theatre.
-Suddenly a follow spot appeared as Ted was high up on a scaffolding above the drum kit, head tilted backward and hair flailing in the wind in a wild rock God frenzy.
-He was frighteningly close to the top row of the stage lights.
-It was at that moment that from either side of me both of my arms were being grabbed, Ma to my right, and Lynn to my left, a sudden moment of clinched madness came over the two ladies I had accompanied to the show.
-It was hard not to be affected by the shear excitement Ted generated as he opened with a blazing version of "Stranglehold."
-Lynn pushed her mouth to my ear in the loudness of the tirade and said to me, “He's beautiful."
+Suddenly a follow spot appeared as Ted was high upon a scaffolding above the drum kit, head tilted backward and hair flailing in the wind in a wild rock God frenzy.
+He was frighteningly close to the top row of the theatre lights just above.
+It was at that moment, from either side of me both of my arms were being grabbed, Ma to my right, and Lynn to my left, a sudden moment of clinched madness came over them!
+It was hard not to be affected by the shear excitement Ted generated as he opened with a blazing version of 'Stranglehold', Lynn pushed her mouth to my ear in the loudness of the tirade and said to me, 'he's beautiful'.
 Ma continued to clinch my arm and was biting her lower lip with obvious pride, shaking her head in a continuous expression of her overwhelming emotions.

 Afterwards we retired backstage for the usual banter, etc. Lynn seemed to turn an about-face that evening after realizing that Ted Nugent and his mother were genuine and ultimately special people.
 After all they were my friends and she was my girlfriend.
 Did she have a choice?
 Not!
 Though her final acceptance was reassuring.

-After seeing Ted Nugent in concert many other times before that night, and many times to follow, it became increasingly apparent to me that Ted sees that full moon every time he performs, as if it were somewhere beyond the audience, and that he has never stopped seeing it since.
-If you ever go to see a Ted Nugent concert you'll know what I mean.
+After seeing Ted in concert many times before that night, and many times to follow, it became increasingly apparent to me that he often sees that full moon virtually every time he performs, as if it were somewhere beyond the audience, and that he has never stopped seeing it since.
+If you ever go to see a TN concert you will know what I mean.

 I still live with that memory, and often think of that night as an inspiration to follow my own full moon.